-- International sanctions have impacted on petrochemicals projects, leading to a fall in exports and related decline in capacity utilisation, while joint ventures with foreign firms have been delayed or abandoned. - Iran is a late developer in petrochemicals and is at least a decade behind regional rivals such as Qatar and Saudi Arabia. - Historical lack of expertise at the state-owned National Petrochemical Company makes it difficult to successfully commission new petrochemicals plants in the country. - Lack of access to foreign technology; concerns about future if trade sanctions stepped up.
+- International sanctions have impacted on petrochemicals projects, which led to a fall in exports and related decline in capacity utilisation, while joint ventures with foreign firms have been delayed or abandoned. - Iran is a late developer in petrochemicals and is at least a decade behind regional rivals such as Qatar and Saudi Arabia. - Historical lack of expertise at the state-owned National Petrochemical Company makes it difficult to successfully commission new petrochemicals plants in the country. - Lack of access to foreign technology.

-- The alleviation of international sanctions will provide foreign investors with an opportunity to participate in the sector's expansion, although the business environment will remain challenging. - Development of the massive South Pars gas field and greater utilisation of associated oil and gas in other fields will increase the amount of available raw feedstock. - Development of petrochemicals special economic zones. - Ethylene supplies are being extended and pipeline capacity doubled.
+- The alleviation of international sanctions will provide foreign investors with an opportunity to participate in the sector's expansion, although the business environment will remain challenging. - Development of the massive South Pars gas field and greater utilisation of associated oil and gas in other fields will increase the amount of available raw feedstock. - Development of petrochemicals special economic zones. - Ethylene supplies are being extended and pipeline capacity doubled. - Iran needs foreign companies' technology.